About the Cuckoo Project

 Information gleaned from the project will help to form conservation strategies and initiate action.
 Read about what we have already learnt from the project.

-This satellite-tracking project was first funded by a partnership between the BBC Wildlife Fund, BTO members (through the 2010 Christmas raffle), Essex & Suffolk Water and The Sound Approach.
-Since then more and more individuals, organisations and companies have joined in to support this exciting project.
-Take a look here for a full list of all those who have made the project possible.
+Thank you to all the individuals, organisations and companies have joined in to support this exciting project.
+Take a look here for a list of all those who have made the project possible, including those who gave advice and volunteers.